thomasabishop/eolas/Programming_Languages/NodeJS/Configuring applications.md

 We can do so securely by utilising [environmental variables](../Shell_Scripting/Environmental_and_shell_variables.md).

-We create a file called `custom-environment-variables` (must be called this) and map a property to an environmental environment we have already set.
+We create a file called `custom-environment-variables` (must be called this to work with the config package) and map a property to an environmental environment we have already set.

 Let's create an environmental variable for a password:
 ```bash